-Other pertinent information for a wide range of property types is also being gathered and will be shared with other Assessors offices to allow the production of SAA Practice Notes, which provide for consistent approaches to the valuation of over 100 categories of property.
+Much of this information was shared with other Assessors offices to allow the production of SAA Practice Notes, which provide for consistent approaches to the valuation of over 100 categories of property.
+Eight of these nationally used Practice Notes were authored by the Board's staff.